What Is An Art Therapist, And How Can They Help?

 Psychologist Margaret Naumburg was one of the first U.S. pioneers in art therapy.
 Naumburg often encouraged her patients to use free association to release their unconscious thoughts and feelings, which she believed were representative of symbolic speech.
 Her patients frequently interpreted and analyzed their results.

-Dr. Edith Kramer was another U.S. pioneer in art therapy.
-Austrian-born Kramer founded the first art therapy program at New York University in 1944.
+Dr. Edith Kramer was another U.S. pioneer in this kind of treatment.
+Austrian-born Kramer founded the first program at New York University in 1944.

-The greatest time of growth for art therapy is often thought to have occurred during the mid-1950s, when it gradually became accepted as a beneficial clinical discipline that could be effective for all types of growth in children.
-Today, expressive arts therapy can be an important tool for assessing and treating people of all ages and can even be effectively used within families.
+The greatest time of growth for art therapy is often thought to have occurred during the mid-1950s when it gradually became accepted as a beneficial clinical discipline that could be effective for all types of growth in children.
+Today, expressive arts therapy can be an important tool for assessing and treating people of all ages, including older adults, and can even be effectively used within families.

-By having a better understanding of what's required to be an art therapist, it may be easier to evaluate whether art therapy would be a good fit for your needs.
-A registered art therapist is generally a mental health professional and an artist, but the focus of their education is almost always on mental health.
+By having a better understanding of what's required to be an art therapist and provide services, it may be easier to evaluate whether this method would be a good fit for your needs.
+A registered art therapist is generally a mental health professional and an artist, but the focus of their education and graduate degree is almost always on mental health.

-The minimum education level to become an art therapist is typically a master's degree in art therapy from an American Art Therapy Association (AATA)-accredited program with credentials through the Art Therapy Credentials Board.
+The minimum education level to become an art therapist is typically a master's degree in art therapy from American Art Therapy Association (AATA)-accredited programs with credentials through the Art Therapy Credentials Board.
+These programs typically include content areas like psychopathology, counseling theory, ethical and legal issues, and more.
 Depending on where they practice, the art therapy application may also require state licenses, AATA certification, or both, and the therapist must abide by all ethical standards set by the AATA.
-For more information on credentialled programs, the Commission on Accreditation of Allied Health Education Programs provides in-depth details regarding accreditation and credentialled, graduate art therapy programs.
+For more information on credentialled programs and required professional credentials, the Commission on Accreditation of Allied Health Education Programs provides in-depth details regarding accreditation and credentialled, graduate level art therapy programs.

-Art therapists work to manage mental health conditions and improve self-esteem through artistic self-expression and it's usually not necessary for art therapists to be gifted artists.
-However, helping and healing others through art therapy normally requires art therapists to have a foundational understanding of visual art.
-You should expect your art therapist to practice with various art mediums, such as painting, drawing, sculpture, pottery-making, and other art forms.
+Art therapists work to manage behavior and mental health conditions and increase self-esteem through artistic self-expression.
+It's usually not necessary for art therapists to be gifted artists in order to have a successful counseling practice.
+However, helping and healing others through art therapy normally requires art therapists to have a foundational understanding of visual art and the arts in general.
+You should expect your art therapist to practice with various types of art media, such as painting, drawing, sculpture, pottery-making, and other art forms.
+They may even have studied a particular art medium or related field in their undergraduate studies.

-The practice of art therapy usually requires education in human development, counseling theory, and an art therapy student will receive training in both art and therapeutic techniques.
-Art therapists should generally have the training to successfully guide their patients through the creative process and educate them on how it works to improve well-being.
+The practice of art therapy usually requires education in human development and counseling theory, and a student will receive training in both art and therapeutic techniques.
+Art therapists should generally have training in an entry-level practice or in different treatment settings to successfully guide their patients through the creative process and educate them on how it works to improve well-being.

 Art therapists may work in many different therapeutic and community settings.
-Here are several of the most common settings for art therapy treatment.
+They may have a non-public practice or be a part of a larger system.
+Here are several of the most common settings for treatment from a credentialed art therapist:

 • Medical and psychiatric hospitals and clinics